-Onyx Pharmaceuticals Inc. (ONXX) gained the most in five years after winning support from a U.S. advisory panel for its drug to treat a deadly blood cancer that affects 50,000 Americans.
+Onyx Pharmaceuticals Inc. (ONXX:US) gained the most in five years after winning support from a U.S. advisory panel for its drug to treat a deadly blood cancer that affects 50,000 Americans.

 Food and Drug Administration advisers voted 11 to 0, with one abstention, that the benefits of Onyx’s multiple myeloma treatment, called carfilzomib, outweigh its risks.
-If approved by the agency, annual sales may be $523 million (ONXX) in 2016, according to the average of five analysts’ estimates compiled by Bloomberg, more than doubling the South San Francisco-based company’s $447 million revenue (ONXX) last year.
+If approved by the agency, annual sales may be $523 million (ONXX:US) in 2016, according to the average of five analysts’ estimates compiled by Bloomberg, more than doubling the South San Francisco-based company’s $447 million revenue (ONXX:US) last year.

 “This is an unmet need in a group that has really run out of options,” said Wyndham Wilson, the panel chairman and chief of lymphoma therapeutics at the National Cancer Institute.
 “There is a pretty convincing signal here that is likely, I believe, to be confirmed in confirmatory trials.”